 “Let me just scooch over here,” she said sliding closer.
-She reached and turned up the radio.
+She boosted the radio volume.
 Pat Boone crooned his favorite song, “Friendly Persuasion.”
 Weeks earlier it had filled his ears — and his heart — on a late chilly night as they intertwined on the rear seat of his car, losing more and more of their sensibilities, more and more of their clothes….
 That song… “Thee I love, more than the meadow so green and still….”

-His cheek feeling the warmth of Beth’s face, he thought again of the long, wrenching periods between his few brief relationships before Beth, and something clutched at his insides again.
-Beth moved still closer.
+His cheek felt the warmth radiating off Beth’s face.
+He thought again of the lengthy, wrenching periods between his few brief, pre-Beth relationships, and something clutched at his insides again.
+Beth pressed closer.